compsult/MenuOptions/docs/source/FAQ.rst

 This will populate the attribute `menu_opt_key <FAQ.html#what-is-the-menu-opt-key>`_ that `re_serialize() <Serialize.html>`_
 uses to get the value that corresponds with the text the user sees.

-How would I reset (clear the data from) all MenuOptions mulit-column autocomplete and Rocker controls?
+How would I reset (clear the data from) all MenuOptions multi-column autocomplete and Rocker controls?
 ------------------------------------------------------------------------------------------------------

 .. code-block:: javascript